wlee367/HW4-ZTH-Intro-to-Github-WS/README.md

 **When should you use it?**

-[Soft Reset](https://stackoverflow.com/a/26172014) You should use this when you want to combine a series of commits into 1.
+* [Soft Reset](https://stackoverflow.com/a/26172014) You should use this when you want to combine a series of commits into 1.
-[Hard Reset](https://www.alexkras.com/19-git-tips-for-everyday-use/#stages) When you just lost all hope and sure you want to start over
+* [Hard Reset](https://www.alexkras.com/19-git-tips-for-everyday-use/#stages) When you just lost all hope and sure you want to start over
-Mixed Reset is the same thing as hard, except it doesn't change your working files.
+* Mixed Reset is the same thing as hard, except it doesn't change your working files.

+**What is git revert and why is it so different from git reset?**

+The command `git revert` is useful when you want to "reverse" a commit.
+When you use `git revert` you are basically reversing the effects of a particular commit with a NEW commit.
+This is cool because this command doesn't alter your commit history, whereas using something like `git reset` will change your commit history, and files if you are using --hard.
+Again, check [Atlassian](https://www.atlassian.com/git/tutorials/resetting-checking-out-and-reverting) if you are confused.

+#### Branches!
+They're great!

+They're super easy to make too!
+Before we get to the technical terminal side of things, we'll tell you how to make a branch using the website!

+**To do it in Terminal:**
+We're going to use a command called `git checkout`(This command was briefly mentioned in the last section where, and you can definitely use it to go between file versions).
+However, to switch between branches, you will use the `git checkout` command a lot of times.

+To make the actual branch, you need this command:

+`git checkout -b my-new-cool-branch`

+The -b flag tells git to create a new branch.
+By default, git makes that new branch, and places you in that branch.
+Pretty cool, right?
+This command above is going to make a branch off of Master.
+You can also tell git what branch you plan on branching off from.

+If that is the case, just do

+`git checkout -b my-new-cool-branch this-is-my-lame-old-branch`

+To merge the branches into master:

+`git merge my-new-cool-branch`
+This command will take your new branch and merge it to Master.
+Please check this [stack overflow answer](https://stackoverflow.com/questions/5601931/best-and-safest-way-to-merge-a-git-branch-into-master) for the safest way to do this.
+Most of the time git merge your-branch-name will work, but if there are merge conflicts... lol gg